Pelecanus

 Highlights: You can find a lake surrounded by flora and fauna, where you can observe exotic birds.

-You can easily reach the park using the following SITP lines: 16-8, K303, and P39.
+You can reach this place using public transportation.
+The following SITP routes pass near Zona Franca Park: 16-8, K303, and P39.

 Recommendations